JudeanPF/judeanpf.github.io/_posts/2015-10-19-UNESCO-and-the-Palestinians.md

 ---
 layout: post
-title: "The Palestinian Hijacking of @UNESCO"
+title: "UNESCO and the Palestinians (updated)"
 ---

 Tomorrow, [UNESCO will vote on a Palestinian proposal](http://www.ynetnews.com/articles/0,7340,L-4712189,00.html) to recognize the Temple Mount as a Muslim World Heritage site.